Solid Grade Laminate or High Pressure Laminate?

 HPL is considered to be one of the most durable, decorative surface materials available and boasts enhanced performance properties.
 HPL is produced by sandwiching layers of paper and phenolic resins and fusing them together under intense heat and pressure.
 The thermosetting process transforms the resins into plastic and converts the paper sheets into a single, rigid laminated sheet with one decorative side.
 The resulting laminate is strong, durable and water resistant.

 A versatile product, HPL offers superior resistance against impact, abrasion and general surface wear.
 As its surface is impervious to water, it’s ideal for use in a range of applications and particularly so, in washroom environments.
-A popular choice, HPL will withstand medium to intense use, making it the perfect specification for areas such as school, office and restaurant washrooms.
+A popular choice, HPL will withstand medium to intense use, making it the perfect specification for areas such as office and restaurant washrooms.
 However, HPL isn’t suitable for areas which are constantly wet.
 Leisure centres, swimming pool and campsite changing areas, for example, will require something made of sterner stuff.

 Solid Grade Laminate

 SGL offers similar surface advantages to HPL but is a denser, self-supporting panel that offers enhanced performance for high traffic environments.
 Constructed from multiple layers of high-quality paper, impregnated with thermosetting phenolic resins, the layers undergo the same heating and high-pressure compression as HPL.
 In the case of SGL, the layers form a single, high strength, tough and totally waterproof panel.
 The resulting panel has a characteristic black core with two decorative sides.
 It’s a high-performance material that offers distinct advantages and is ideally suited to applications where technical performance is paramount.